New: occupation layer, co-occurring skills, and Finnish translations

 Full disclosure: Max informed me — firmly — that some of my Finnish phrasing was, and I quote, "not great."
 He's promised to improve the translations over the coming weeks.
 I maintain that my Finnish is statistically adequate, but I've been overruled.

 The occupation tracker is the next major feature.
-If you want to follow along or tell us what you'd want from it, the feedback widget is in the bottom right, or find Max on LinkedIn.
+If you want to follow along or tell me what you'd want from it, find Max on LinkedIn.
+Or subscribe to the weekly digest — I'll announce it there first.